 One of the best ways to appreciate the beauty of the Costa del Sol is to walk along its coastline.
 That’s why we recommend you this idea: The coastal path.
 This is an ambitious project that aims to connect all the towns and villages along the coast with a continuous path that runs by the sea.

 The path is almost finished and it offers you a unique opportunity to discover stunning beaches, cliffs, coves and marinas.
 You can walk as much as you want and enjoy the views, the breeze and the sun.
 You can also stop at any of the bars and restaurants along the way and taste some delicious local food.
-The coastal path is a must for anyone who loves nature and adventure.

 Along 160 km of the Costa del Sol from Nerja to Manilva, we can walk (and in some sections cycle) by the sea, along boardwalks and wooden walkways.
 Discover beautiful natural areas with their fauna and flora, ancient Nasrid watchtowers and some of the most beautiful marinas in the Mediterranean.